 Mr. Brutti is an active member of the community and sits on the board of the Boys & Girls Club of Central Orange Coast.
 He graduated from Washington College in Maryland with a double major in business management and economics, and he received an MBA from Florida Atlantic University.
 He also holds a risk management and strategic decision certification from Stanford University.

-President and Founder of Kestrel Hawk Consulting, Inc.
+President, Kestrel Hawk Consulting, Inc.